cyberbotics/webots/docs/guide/web-simulation.md

 WebSocket request handlers:
 * The `/client` request on the simulation server URL will setup a new Webots instance and return the Webots WebSocket URL.
 The payload have to contain a `init` value or a `start` value:
-- `init` should contain the following data: `[host, projectPart, worldFilename, user1Id, user1Name, user1Authentication, user2Id, user2Name, customData]`.
-This data is then used to retrieve the simulation data and setup the Webots project.
 - `start` should contain the following data: `[url]`.

 #### Network Settings